 Presenter: Carmine de Blasio, General Manager, Consortium of municipalities of Area 5 Atripalda, Italy

-Closing the Digital Gap Local Strategy
+Local Strategy on Closing the Digital Gap

 Full participation in society increasingly depends on having the access and skills needed to interact with digital technology.
 The City of Genk has launched a strategy to tackle the digital divide in the local area targeted at groups that are vulnerable to digital exclusion.
-In this presentation, you will hear how this project guarantees equal access, improves digital skills, provides support to accessing essential services and promotes e-inclusion through the design of services.
+In this presentation, participants will hear how this project guarantees equal access, improves digital skills, provides support to accessing essential services and promotes e-inclusion through the design of services.

 Organisation: Genk City Council, Belgium